-Synopsis: A lawyer may not reveal information relating to the representation of a client in response to online criticism of the lawyer without the affected current, prospective or former client's informed consent.
-A response to online criticism which reveals protected information is not permitted by the self-defense exception outlined in SCR 20:1.6(c)(4).
+A lawyer may not reveal information relating to the representation of a client in response to online criticism of the lawyer without the affected current, prospective, or former client's informed consent.
+A response to online criticism that reveals protected information is not permitted by the self-defense exception outlined in SCR 20:1.6(c)(4).
 In most instances, the committee believes that no response best serves both the interests of the client and the lawyer.
-However, should the lawyer decide to respond, they may not reveal protected information and should be restrained and proportional in their response.
+However, if the lawyer decides to respond, they may not reveal protected information and should be restrained and proportional in their response.
 Suggested permissible responses are discussed at the end of this opinion.